Xeriscape-Network/Community-Documentation/docs/minecraft/features/claims.md

 - **Right-Click** any block with the Stick to check if it is part of a claim.
 If it is, the claim's boundaries will be highlighted (usually with glowstone/gold blocks) and information will be displayed in chat.
 - **Shift + Right-Click** the ground with the Stick to view a list in chat of all nearby claims and their owners.

+## Dimensional Rules
+Protection behaves differently depending on which dimension you are currently in.

+### The Overworld
+By default, Overworld claims are created in Area (2D) mode, meaning they are full vertical height.
+This protects everything from bedrock (Y=-64) to the build limit (Y=320), regardless of the altitude where you clicked with your shovel.
+However, if you prefer to protect only a specific vertical segment, you can use the `/cuboid` command to switch to 3D/Volumetric mode.

+### The Nether
+Claims in the Nether are volumetric (3D).
+They only protect the specific cube area between your two selected points.

+These claims must be a minimum size of 5x5x5 blocks and cannot exceed a maximum size of 50x50x50 blocks.
+If you are unable to create a claim, you may be in the 2D Basic Mode; use the `/cuboid` command to toggle into 3D mode to allow Nether claiming.

+### The End
+**Land protection is disabled in The End.** You cannot create claims in this dimension.
+If you attempt to do so, you will receive the message: *You don't have permission to claim land.*

 ## Claim Management
 You can manage your claimed land, set access permissions for friends, and control ownership using the following commands:

 - `/kit claim` - Grants a kit containing a Golden Shovel and Stick
 - `/claimtool` - Toggles claim functionality of the Golden Shovel and Stick
+- `/cuboid` -  Toggles between 2D (Area) and 3D (Cuboid/Volumetric) claim modes
 - `/abandonclaim` - Abandon the claim you are currently standing in
 - `/abandonallclaims` - Abandon all of your claims; Requires confirmation
 - `/trust <player>` - Grants full permissions (build, containers, access) to a player